Quiza12/pathtopeace/little-wins.md

 Citing from personal experience, these have all had an extremely positive impact on my mental health, as I said before, granting a 'little win' as I continue with the day.
 These have improved my mood, focus and productivity.

+# 5 minute activties

+## Positive affirmations
+* “I will be okay!”
+* “I am right in this moment!”
+* “I am strong!”
+* “I will love!”
+* “One day at a time!”
+* “I trust in the universe!”